Lomatia hirsuta

-Lomatia hirsuta, known as radal, is a tree native to Argentina, Chile, and Peru.

-In Chile it grows from Coquimbo to Chiloe (36 to 42°S).
+Lomatia hirsuta, known as radal, is a species of flowering plant in the family Proteaceae.
+It is a tree native to Argentina, Chile, and Peru.
+In Chile, it grows from Coquimbo to Chiloe (36 to 42°S).
 It grows on a variety of soils and humidity.
 It grows on poor soils near ravines.

 Description

 Lomatia hirsuta is an evergreen tree that measures up to 15 m (50 ft) tall and 80 cm (31 in) in diameter.
 Light-grey bark with longitudinal fissures.